Yani Rosenthal: Political career

 Rosenthal began his political involvement as an activist for the Liberal Party (Honduras) at a young age.
 He served as an alternate member of the Liberal Party's Central Executive Committee from 2001 to 2005 and later became a full member, holding the position of Secretary of International Relations from 2005 to 2009.

 In 2006, following the election of Manuel Zelaya as President of Honduras, Rosenthal was appointed Minister of the Presidency.
 Rosenthal became a central figure in the administration and gained public recognition.
 A 2006 Diario La Tribuna poll indicated he had the highest favorable opinion among Zelaya’s ministers.

 On 31 December 2007, Rosenthal resigned as Minister of the Presidency to pursue the Liberal Party's 2009 presidential nomination.
 He initially ran in the party’s primary elections but later allied with Roberto Micheletti.
 His movement was ultimately unsuccessful in the 2008 internal elections.
 Despite this, Rosenthal remained politically active and was elected as a congressman for the 2010–2014 term.

 During his tenure in Congress, Rosenthal was a vocal critic of President Porfirio Lobo’s 2010 tax reform package, arguing that the new taxes disproportionately affected Honduras’ poorest citizens.

 In 2012, he ran as a presidential pre-candidate but did not secure the nomination.
 After a period of political inactivity due to legal challenges in the United States, Rosenthal returned to Honduras in 2020, where he revived his Yanista Movement and won the Liberal Party (Honduras)'s 2021 presidential nomination.
 He placed third in the November 2021 general elections, but remained an influential figure within the party.

-Rosenthal is credited with revitalizing the Liberal Party of Honduras by promoting party unity and broadening its political base.
 In 2024, he played a key role in welcoming prominent political figures Salvador Nasralla and Jorge Cálix into the party ahead of the 2025 internal elections.
 This move led to the largest turnout for the party in years, reinforcing its position as a major political force.
-His efforts have been widely recognized for fostering unity within the party and strengthening its electoral prospects.